MrSnifo/twitch.py/.github/CONTRIBUTING.md

-## Contributing Guidelines for Twitchify
+## Contributing Guidelines for twitch.py

-Thank you for considering contributing to Twitchify!
+Thank you for considering contributing to twitch.py!
 We welcome your contributions to help make this project better.
 To ensure a smooth and collaborative experience for everyone, please review and follow these guidelines:

 ### Code of Conduct